Frame-Tech-Solutions-Ltd-Co/Database-App/README.md

 This project is licensed under the [MIT License](LICENSE).

-Please let me know if you have any further questions or need assistance with any specific aspect of the project.
+Please let us know if you have any further questions or need assistance with any specific aspect of the project.
+Get in touch through the contact form here: https://www.frametechtw.com